-Lion Wood is a beautiful woodland nestled in the heart of Norwich covering around 9 hectares.
+Lion Wood is a beautiful woodland nestled in the heart of Norwich covering around 9 hectares (22 acres).
 It is one of the few remaining ancient woods in the city and loved by local residents, dog walkers, runners, fort-builders and wildlife alike.
 Part of Thorpe Hamlet, it borders several residential areas, stretching from Telegraph Lane (adjoining the Telegraph Plantation) on its west side, to Pilling Park on its east and running between Wellesley Avenue South and North.

 Bluebells, Climbing Corydalis, Wood Sorrel, Wood Rush and Orpine are all found in the wood, along with some large Pedunculate Oaks.
 These plants do not spread easily and the oaks will have taken hundreds of years to reach their current size.
 Their presence in the wood indicates that it was established a very long time ago.